mehhed/mehhed/README.md

 </div>
 <h1>About me</h1>
 <br /S>
-<p>Hello, I’m Gias, .my core skill is based on javaScript
+<p>Hello, I’m Md Mehedi Hasan Rifat, .my core skill is based on javaScript
 and I love to do most of the things with javaScript.I am Skilled At MERN Stack.
 I have a strong passion for learning & implementing new web technologies and standards.
 I’m currently studying software engineering at Yunnan University, China.</p>